People

 Joel Abraham, Graduate Student

 Disturbances are of paramount importance in structuring ecological communities.
 I study how these disturbances — particularly herbivory, fire, and flooding — interact with one another and the implications this has for ecosystem structure and function.
 I use Gorongosa National Park as a model system in which to investigate disturbance interactions.
 Previously as a member of the Staver Lab at Yale University I studied the behavioral responses of savanna herbivores to drought in Kruger National Park.
-I graduate from Yale in 2018 with a B.S. in Ecology & Evolutionary Biology as well as Environmental Studies; I remained there for a year as a lab technician before joining the Pringle Lab here at Princeton.
+I graduated from Yale in 2018 with a B.S. in Ecology & Evolutionary Biology as well as Environmental Studies; I remained there for a year as a lab technician before joining the Pringle Lab here at Princeton.
 [CV]

 Harrison Watson, Graduate Student